Exercise can help you keep your blood sugar within a normal range. That’s because your body uses more blood sugar when you exercise.

 Exercising may help decrease some of the common symptoms of pregnancy, such as bloating, constipation, and backaches.

-Avoid activities in which you jump, turn, twist, stop or start quickly, or lift heavy weights.
+Don't do activities in which you jump, turn, twist, stop or start quickly, or lift heavy weights.

-Do not exercise on your back after the first trimester.
+Don't exercise on your back after the first trimester.
 This can put too much pressure on an important vein and limit blood flow to the baby.

 Drink plenty of water.